 Home energy efficiency retrofits grants that used to be available have been cut by the Coalition government’s comprehensive spending review.
-It might still be worth contacting Calderdale MBC Housing Energy Action Team (HEAT) to see if there is anything they can recommend or help with.
-Contact HEAT on Tel: 0845 245 6000, or email firstname.lastname@example.org.
-Otherwise it seems to be all about the Green Deal and related Energy Company Obligation grants.
+Calderdale MBC Housing Energy Action Team (HEAT) can make recommendations about improving home energy efficiency.
+You can phone them on 0845 245 6000, or email firstname.lastname@example.org.
+The Housing Energy Action Team website is here.

 Domestic energy efficiency advice

 Cragg Vale Carbon Neutral informs all Cragg Vale households via the Community Association Newsletter.
 It has carried out baseline carbon footprinting, sending questionnaires to all households.

 Beds and rooms to suit a range of needs and budgets, next door to the Birchcliffe Centre

 Hebden Bridge, HX7 8DG.
 Their website is here.